-Quantitative / qualitative information As at 31 Dec 2022 1 Issuer Airstar Bank Limited 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) Not applicable 3 Governing law(s) of the instrument Hong Kong Law Regulatory treatment 4 Transitional Basel III rules 1 Common Equity Tier 1 5 Post-transitional Basel III rules 2 Common Equity Tier 1 6 Eligible at solo / group / solo and group Solo 7 Instrument type (types to be specified by each jurisdiction) Ordinary shares 8 Amount recognized in regulatory capital (currency in millions, as of HKD1,500 million most recent reporting date) 9 Par value of instrument Not applicable 10 Accounting classification Shareholders' equity 11 Original date of issuance 13 July 2018 issued 300 million ordinary shares - 10 24 July 2018 issued 1,200 million ordinary shares 12 Perpetual or dated Perpetual 13 Original maturity date No maturity 14 Issuer call subject to prior supervisory approval No 15 Optional call date, contingent call dates and redemption amount Not applicable 16 Subsequent call dates, if applicable Not applicable Coupons / dividends 17 Fixed or floating dividend / coupon Floating 18 Coupon rate and any related index Not applicable 19 Existence of a dividend stopper No 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step-up or other incentive to redeem No 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) Not applicable 25 If convertible, fully or partially Not applicable 26 If convertible, conversion rate Not applicable
+Quantitative / qualitative information As at 31 Dec 2024 1 Issuer Airstar Bank Limited 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) Not applicable 3 Governing law(s) of the instrument Hong Kong Law Regulatory treatment 4 Transitional Basel III rules 1 Common Equity Tier 1 5 Post-transitional Basel III rules 2 Common Equity Tier 1 6 Eligible at solo / group / solo and group Solo 7 Instrument type (types to be specified by each jurisdiction) Ordinary shares 8 Amount recognized in regulatory capital (currency in millions, as of most recent reporting date) HKD1,940 million 9 Par value of instrument Not applicable 10 Accounting classification Shareholders' equity 13 July 2018 issued 300 million ordinary shares 11 Original date of issuance 24 July 2018 issued 1,200 million ordinary shares 24 May 2024 issued 1,183,775,814 ordinary shares 12 Perpetual or dated Perpetual 13 Original maturity date No maturity 14 Issuer call subject to prior supervisory approval No 15 Optional call date, contingent call dates and redemption amount Not applicable 16 Subsequent call dates, if applicable Not applicable Coupons / dividends 17 Fixed or floating dividend / coupon Floating 18 Coupon rate and any related index Not applicable 19 Existence of a dividend stopper No 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step-up or other incentive to redeem No 22 Non-cumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) Not applicable 25 If convertible, fully or partially Not applicable 26 If convertible, conversion rate Not applicable 27 If convertible, mandatory or optional conversion Not applicable 28 If convertible, specify instrument type convertible into Not applicable 29 If convertible, specify issuer of instrument it converts into Not applicable 30 Write-down feature No 31 If write-down, write-down trigger(s) Not applicable 32 If write-down, full or partial Not applicable 33 If write-down, permanent or temporary Not applicable 34 If temporary write-down, description of write-up mechanism Not applicable 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument in the insolvency creditor Not applicable hierarchy of the legal entity concerned).
+1703 applicable 36 Non-compliant transitioned features No 37 If yes, specify non-compliant features Not applicable 37 in yes, specify from compliant reactives 140t applicable